 Once a prisoner becomes eligible for parole, or on application by the prisoner, the Board will seek reports from the prison authorities, possibly a medical (psychiatric) report and also a report by a parole officer.
 Section 72(4) of the Corrections Act 1997 (Tas) sets out the factors to be taken into account when deciding whether to release a prisoner on parole.

 After considering the case, the Board can grant or refuse parole or defer the decision (s72(3)).
 It can set conditions to parole (s77(3)).
 These will normally be that the prisoner must keep the parole officer informed of their current address, keep appointments for interviews with the parole officer, be of good behaviour and comply with the reasonable directions of the parole officer.
 Regular use is made of a condition which prevents parolees from entering any premises where alcohol is served and sold.
 These will be stated on the parole order, a copy which must be given to the prisoner (s72(7)).
 Section 72(8) requires the Board to give to prisoners reasons in writing for refusing parole or deferring its decision.

-The Board can revoke (take away) or change the conditions of parole at any time (s79(1)(a)).
+The Board can remove (‘revoke’) or change the conditions of parole at any time (s79(1)(a)).
 Before doing this, however, the Board must give the prisoner the opportunity to present their views (s79(2)).